Kash’s Corner: Jan. 6 Detainees Facing Unfair Treatment in Detention, Including Solitary Confinement

 Are we going to sanction the individuals responsible?

-Are we gonna criminally prosecute these individuals?
+Are we going to criminally prosecute these individuals?

-Are we going to go out, arrest them and detain them because they are actually a threat to your community and obviously a flight risk if the hack came in from overseas?
+Are we going to go out, arrest them, and detain them because they are actually a threat to your community and obviously a flight risk if the hack came in from overseas?

 So those are things that you would hope the Justice Department is also focused on.